Dark-Gran/KarmaAppetite/README.md

 ## Description

 Meet the Archeologist, also known as the Pilgrim, the Adventurer (adventures not included), or the Tomb Raider: a crafty and hyperactive Slugcat that stumbled upon a karmic blessing... or a curse.
-Set up on a journey to Your favourite Iterators who will finally properly recognize You - and on the way, learn the importance of nutritious breakfest.
+Set up on a journey to Your favourite Iterators who will finally properly recognize You - and on the way, learn the importance of a nutritious breakfest.

 A composition of mods combining the Survivor/Hunter experience (and inspired by the many other Slugcats out there).
 Minor mods usable separately.
 Difficulty questionable (but most probably "hard").